istatkus/Momentum2021Emp_State/codebook.md

 The occupation names may change or have different case or spelling.
 The latest sets have extra columns.
 Employment Totals missing on some.
 Imputed as average or next.
 Interpretation of data needs understanding of Department of Labor Statistics hierarchies.
-Example: Education Administration is under Management, Healtcare aids and assistants separate from Nurses, Doctors, technitians.
+Example: Education Administration is under Management, Healtcare aids and assistants separate from Nurses, Doctors, technicians.

 <img src="https://user-images.githubusercontent.com/12059492/113344759-81630c80-92ff-11eb-8c58-2f0aafc613ec.png" width="950" height="470">